I'm New (Common Questions)

 What is worship like?

 Our worship style is a blend of traditional and modern.
 Most Sundays you will experience a combination of hymns, scripture readings, and a message from the pastor.
 We do give back to God what God has blessed us with through our morning offering, but it is intended for those who regularly attend Liberty UMC.
 Guests are not expected to give.
-On the third Sunday of every month we have “Contemporary Sunday” which consists of more upbeat music and a worship experience that is more visual.
-Contemporary service also lasts about an hour.

 We believe that in the context of worship such as this, that the Holy Spirit can move in powerful ways to touch both believers and those searching.